 A couple years ago I propagated a variegated hydrangea from a beautiful hydrangea that was in my wife’s aunt’s garden.
 Hydrangeas are extremely easy to propagate and well worth the effort but unfortunately the spot I chose to plant it wasn’t good enough.
 I had assumed that the location had morning sun and afternoon shade (which it did) but the just wasn’t enough afternoon shade for it to survive.
 Sometimes even the morning sun here is too intense for plants that need those conditions.

 It took me a while to get around to it but I finally ordered one from Santa Rosa Gardens.
-(Thanks to the Grumpy Gardener for his recommendation!)
+(Santa Rosa Gardens no longer sells plants individually, they have gone wholesale buy there are other sources and don’t currently have hydrangeas).
 They were having a clearance sale on their plants and I picked up one ‘Mariesii Variegata’ for $2.99, that’s a price that’s hard to beat!
-(After looking back at their site it seems they are now sold out – apparently I bought mine in the nick of time!)

 Variegated Hydrangea (Hydrangea macrophylla) ‘Mariesii Variegata’: